jmkeyes/puppet-kairosdb/README.md

     # A resource-like declaration for manual overrides.
     class { '::kairosdb': }

-This module is will also work with Puppet 4.x.
+This module will also work with Puppet 4.x.

 ## Configuration